Gastrointestinal cancer

 Advanced gastroenterology care

 The South Texas Advanced Gastroenterology Center (STAGE Center) at Methodist Hospital specializes in diagnosing and treating disorders throughout the entire digestive tract.
-Our experts in gastroenterology care offer leading treatment methods for our GI cancer patients.
-Our physicians are board-certified and have broad experience with GI cancers.
+Our board-certified gastroenterology experts offer a variety of treatments and endoscopic procedures, including:

 GI cancers we treat

-Our board-certified surgeons, gastroenterologists, radiation oncologists, and medical oncologists treat a variety of GI cancers, including:
+Our surgeons, gastroenterologists, radiation oncologists, and medical oncologists treat a variety of GI cancers, including:

 Pancreatic cancer